-Luis Miguel, 18, is in his first year of college, after having graduated with honors from high school in El Espino.
-He is studying business administration at the National University of El Salvador.
+Luis Miguel, 20, is in his third year of college, after having graduated with honors from high school in El Espino.
+He is studying business administration at the Universidad Nacional de El Salvador.
 He lives at home in El Espino with his mother, a domestic worker and his younger sister.
 His grandmother comes to stay and care for them when she is able.
-Luis Miguel wakes up by 5:30am each day so he can leave home by 6:10 and set off on the 45-minute walk to school, where classes begin at 7:15.
+Luis Miguel has classes from Monday through Friday and is taking Math, Sociology, Intro to Economics, and Administrative Theory.

 We asked Luis to answer a few questions to get to know him better.
 Below are his responses!